Projects

 • Innovation.
 What is “responsibility in innovation?”
 Organized innovation is a power changing the world, and identifying and promoting responsible (and irresponsible) exercises of that power is the focus of the Bassetti Foundation.

-Board of directors / advisors memberships
+Board of directors & advisors

 • Question Copyright Promoting public understanding of the history and effects of copyright, and encouraging the development of alternatives to information monopolies.